ysngshn/ojax/readme.rst

 * Flexible custom classes for general JAX computation
 * Compatible with JAX and its functional paradigm

-`Simple Pytree`_ comes pretty close to this goal.
-However, its dataclass / non-dataclass initializations and ``mutable=True`` option can be confusing and it is not clear which should be the right choice.

 OJAX strives to define how a JAX base class should be.
 It provides a natural way to structure custom JAX code and discourages users from common pitfalls.